In the following list, I will share the dry fruit names in Hindi and English.

 Well, you can make a dry powder of the roasted nuts and use it to make Pistachio flavored milkshakes and similar refreshing drinks.

-You can also use the chopped Pistachios in dry fruits based dishes such as Cakes, Muffins, Halwas, etc.
+You can also use the chopped Pistachios in dry fruit-based dishes such as Cakes, Muffins, Halwas, etc.

-Unlike most of the other dry fruits in this list, we use Dates mostly for their sweet taste than richness or texture.
+Unlike most other dry fruits in this list, we use Dates primarily for their sweet taste rather than richness or texture.